patrickoser/social-app/README.md

 reference for later.

 Working on:
+    Use the loading function within DataContext to handle the loading time needed for components to load properly.

     I should have logic in context that will help deal with this on all pages.